Sekuraz/bachelorthesis/thesis/chapters/openmp_tasking.md

 ## Access clauses
 These clauses give detailed information about how variables are shared and they might occur several times with different variable names.
-They are parsed into an enumeration in the extraction of variable bindings which is described in \ref{variable-extraction}.
+They are parsed into an enumeration in the extraction of variable bindings which is described in section \ref{variable-extraction}.

 ### `private` clause
 There is a new variable of the same kind for each task, but it is not specified how or whether it is initialized.